-Session 4: Call It What It Is: Eliminating the Impact of White Supremacy in Our Systems
+Session 4: A World Beyond Now: Eliminating the Impact of White Supremacy in Our Systems

 August 12, 2020